• Skip to primary navigation

 Jump to Recipe Print Recipe

-As a self proclaimed Grocery Addict, you know I'm all about buying the stuff that will make it easier to get delicious food on the table at home.
-I love me some store bought cheats!
-But there are some things, these marshmallows included, that are echelons above their store bought counterparts.
-Spend a bit of time making them, and I can almost guarantee you won't go back to the bagged Jet-Puffed's ever again.
+As a Grocery Addict, you know I'm all about buying store-bought cheats that make it easier to get yummy food on the table.
+But there are some DIYs—dairy-free marshmallows included—that are echelons above their store-bought counterparts.
+The first time I tried one at Marché, my mind was blown.

 Jump to: